palasthotel/wp-additional-authors/readme.txt

 == Upgrade Notice ==

+Since 1.2.3: Author lists will change if you use "has_published_posts" in WP_User_Query as additional authors are included.

-There was an update on query manipulation.
-Please make shure your results are still as expected/before.
+Since 1.2.2: There was an update on query manipulation.
+Please make shure your results are still as expected/befor.

 == Arbitrary section ==